GAlexDark/qualys_cmdb/README.md

-# Qualys & CMDB integration
+# MVP Qualys & CMDB integration
 The Qualys and CMDB old integration project.
 This MVP project will be archived.

 Copyright (c) Oleksii Gaienko, 2021
 Contact: galexsoftware@gmail.com